Karumi/Rosie/README.md

 Introduction
 ------------

-Rosie is an Android framework to create applications following [Clean Architecture][clean] principles.
+Rosie is an Android framework to create applications following the principles of [Clean Architecture][clean].

 Rosie divides your application in three layers, **view**, **domain** and **repository**.
 For each layer, Rosie provides plenty of classes that will make defining and separating these concerns much easier.